 This GIS product represents the set of lentic core areas.
-In combination with the lotic cores and terrestrial cores and connectors (see loticCores.shp and tCoreNet.shp), they spatially represent the ecological network derived from the CTR LCD project.
+In combination with the lotic cores (see loticCores.shp) and terrestrial cores and connectors (see tCoreNet.shp and tCoreTiers.shp), they spatially represent the ecological network derived from the CTR LCD project.
 The network is designed to provide strategic guidance for conservation of natural areas, and the fish, wildlife, and other components of biodiversity that they support, within the Connecticut River watershed.